-Our vision for the Department of Obstetrics, Gynecology and Reproductive Biology at the Michigan State University College of Human Medicine is to be the leader in the clinical translation of cutting edge research to the patients and communities that we serve.
+Our vision for the Department of Obstetrics, Gynecology and Reproductive Biology at the Michigan State University College of Human Medicine is to be the leader in the clinical translation of cutting edge innovation and research to improve the health of the patients and communities that we serve.
 We are focused on ensuring that our research is translated to the health care needs of women across their life spans and in diverse communities.
 Our faculty members have achieved national recognition for this research.
-Since 2009, our department has ranked in the top 23 of 135 departments of obstetrics and gynecology across the country in National Institutes of Health funding for research.
 We have recruited accomplished researchers in women’s health, including physicians, nurses, sociologists, clinical translational scientists and epidemiologists focused not only on the medical aspects, but on the social disparities that threaten women’s health.
 Collaborating with each other and with our health care partners, we are:

 - Unraveling the causes and pursuing better treatments for infertility.

 - Seeking better therapies for endometriosis, a painful condition that afflicts as many as 1 in 10 women of reproductive age.

 - Studying the connection between endometriosis and endometrial and ovarian cancers and looking for possible genetic targets for treatment.

 - Identifying the mechanisms that cause uterine and ovarian cancer.

 - Developing novel detection methods for fetal and maternal disease with innovative treatment plans.

 - Researching inflammation as a cause of premature births and developing ways to prevent it.

 - Identifying novel therapeutic targets for cancer and complex diseases.
 Expertise in tumor biology to study tuberous sclerosis complex.